mattvenn/multi_project_tools/README.md

 A tool to help automate verification of sub projects and collect and harden them into the final submission.

-* Project outputs insulated with tristate buffers
+* Project outputs isolated with tristate buffers
 * Projects are activated by the Caravel logic analyser

 Projects must conform to the [specification](docs/project_spec.md).
 Here is an [example project](https://github.com/mattvenn/wrapped_frequency_counter).